 It’s not only a tradition for me to publish my monthly financial reports, this transparency is the original purpose of Consumerism Commentary.
 People post about their lives online for a variety of reasons.
 One reason is to hold themselves accountable for the decisions they make.
 By sharing my net worth, I’m exposing my financial decisions to the public, just like a public company submits quarterly and annual reports to the SEC.
 Even before Consumerism Commentary had readers, posting my numbers forces me to analyze my position and think about what I need to do in order to reach the next level or achieve another goal.

 There is no intent to brag.
 In fact, although I’ve been lucky thanks to the popularity of Consumerism Commentary itself and the income it has presented, I do not have much to brag about.
 My financial condition, without income from my side business, would be much more dire.
 I apologize to anyone who finds these reports discouraging.
 I try to look at it from a different point of view; if I can succeed moderately, anyone (and many) can far surpass my meager accomplishments as of today.

 Let’s get to the numbers first, and following the net worth report (balance sheet), I’ll discuss the details.
-Continue reading and click on the thumbnail to zoom in on the table.

 The above report is made with Intuit Quicken and Microsoft Excel.
 Here’s a balance sheet Excel template.
 If you don’t want to go through all the trouble I do every month, but you still want to post your financial reports online, I suggest checking out NetworthIQ.